Yiewsley: Yiewsley today

 Yiewsley today is a growing community with both residential housing and commercial businesses.
 With the establishment of the Elizabeth line and as a consequence of the London Plan and Hillingdon Local Plan there has been significant construction of residential apartments on former industrial and manufacturing sites.
-Yiewsley has an active High Street with national retail outlets Tesco, Wilko, Iceland and Aldi situated on or adjacent to it.
+Yiewsley has an active High Street with national retail outlets Tesco, Iceland, B&M Stores, Home Bargains, Aldi and Savers situated on it.
 Together with local businesses in Yiewsley and Uxbridge, Heathrow airport is a major source of employment in the area.